SAP/fosstars-rating-core/docs/oss/security/apache/trafficcontrol.md

           Value:........0.00  out of 10.00
           Confidence:...10.00 out of 10.00
           Based on:...4 features:
-              A set of programming languages:............C, JAVA, PYTHON, JAVASCRIPT, OTHER Does it use AddressSanitizer?..............No
+              A set of programming languages:............C, JAVA, RUBY, PYTHON, JAVASCRIPT, OTHER Does it use AddressSanitizer?..............No
               Does it use MemorySanitizer?...............No
               Does it use UndefinedBehaviorSanitizer?....No